osm-search/Nominatim/docs/admin/Installation.md

   * [pyosmium](http://osmcode.org/pyosmium/)

-## Hardware
+### Hardware

 A minimum of 2GB of RAM is required or installation will fail.
 For a full planet import 32GB of RAM or more strongly are recommended.

-For a full planet install you will need about 600GB of hard disk space (as of January 2017, take into account that the OSM database is growing fast).
+For a full planet install you will need at least 700GB of hard disk space (take into account that the OSM database is growing fast).
 SSD disks will help considerably to speed up import and queries.

 On a 6-core machine with 32GB RAM and SSDs the import of a full planet takes a bit more than 2 days.
 Without SSDs 7-8 days are more realistic.

-# Setup of the server
+## Setup of the server

-## PostgreSQL tuning
+### PostgreSQL tuning

 You might want to tune your PostgreSQL installation so that the later steps make best use of your hardware.
 You should tune the following parameters in